 Every March, more than 20,000 Midwestern paddlers make an annual pilgrimage to attend the Canoecopia expo in Madison, Wis.
 The parking lot is filled with license plates from Illinois, Minnesota, Iowa, Indiana, Missouri, and Ontario, which document Canoecopia’s appeal.
 Over the three-day event, paddling enthusiasts at this weekend’s show visited more than 200 exhibitors to check out the latest canoes, kayaks, paddles, apparel, gear and accessories.
+Some of them stood out above the rest to become the best in show.
 [Check out more pics HERE]

 Darren Bush, owner of Rutabaga Paddlesports and host of Canoecopia believes paddlers from centuries past would feel comfortable at the consumer show.
 “If a voyageur from 300 years ago came back in time and saw Canoecopia, they would immediately recognize what it is,” explains Bush.
 “There’s a lot of commerce, partying, hanging out, catching up and telling stories.
 Connecting with the paddling community is a big part of the attraction.”

 Commerce was definitely in play in 2013.
 C4 Waterman, a first-time exhibitor, sold out of products mid-day on Saturday.
 That did little to prevent other buyers from ordering the brand’s standup paddleboards for future delivery.
 “Being included in Canoecopia means you have arrived as a brand,” reports Todd Bradley, CEO and co-founder, C4 Waterman.
 “I’ve never seen anything like it.
 The show was awesome.”